TL;DR

 The Challenge: Many SOCs use a patchwork of security tools, each designed to address different aspects of cybersecurity.
 The lack of integration between them can create data silos, complicating the threat detection and response process.
 This is sometimes called the "swivel chair problem" because users need to manually correlate data from different UIs on different monitors.
 SOC teams may struggle to respond quickly and effectively without a unified view of security incidents.

-How AI Helps: AI-driven SOC solutions integrate seamlessly with existing security tools, such as SIEMs, firewalls, and EDR tools.
+How Agentic AI Helps: Agentic AI security solutions integrate seamlessly with existing security tools, such as SIEMs, firewalls, and EDR tools.
 By pulling data from multiple sources as needed for an investigation just as an expert human analyst would, AI SOC analysts obviate the need for human analysts to have to remember vendor-specific query syntax and other details.
 This approach helps bridge data silos and improves collaboration between different tools and teams, ensuring a faster, more coordinated response to threats.

 AI Helps Overcome SOC Challenges